 My Most Embarrassing Climbing Story

-The air became thin; sky turned black, the chilling wind stampeded over the mountain tops as freezing hail pelted us.
-As the lightning struck, we were stuck on the summit of Pingora as the gumbies after us top roped through our only rap station.
+The air became thin; the sky turned black, and the chilling wind stampeded over the mountaintops as freezing hail pelted us.
+As the lightning struck, we were stuck on the summit of Pingora as the gumbies after we top-roped through our only rap station.
 “YOU DON’T KNOW HOW TO WHAT?!”
 Galin screamed at me while we frantically tried to get off the mountain.

 Hit the Road

-Two weeks earlier, a long time friend George called me out of the blue and asked if I want to go to Wyoming and climb in The Wind River Range.
-As a person who never plans, I responded with “Hell yeah!”
+Two weeks earlier, a long-time friend George called me out of the blue and asked if I wanted to go to Wyoming and climb in The Wind River Range.
+As someone who never plans, I responded, “Hell yeah!”

-There were only a few days from the time I agreed until we loaded his Honda Element and drove across the US.
+There were only a few days from when I agreed until we loaded his Honda Element and drove across the US.
 The idea was to hit the International Climbing Festival in Lander, Wyoming.
-However, we had several weeks until then, so we checked out a place called Boulder, CO.
-We heard the climbing scene was pretty small and completely untapped.
-I thought George knew someone out there or had a game plan, but about 6 hours into the car ride he asks if I knew anyone as he has never been before.
+However, we had several weeks until then, so we checked out Boulder, CO.
+We heard the climbing scene was pretty small and untapped.
+I thought George knew someone out there or had a game plan, but about 6 hours into the car ride.
+He asked if I knew anyone, as he had never been before.
 And the adventure begins.

-I believe everyone has a talent, something at which they naturally excel – a skill set I suppose.
+I believe everyone has a talent, something at which they naturally excel – a skill set.
 Michael Jordan is naturally good at basketball, as Chris Sharma is naturally good at climbing.
-Well, George… he can naturally out drink anyone, a skill about which many brag, but few can truly claim.
-As we were driving, George came up with this grand idea that he will meet someone at a bar, get hammered and pass out at their house giving us some place to stay.
+George… he can naturally out-drink anyone, a skill many brag but few can truly claim.
+As we were driving, George came up with this grand idea that he would meet someone at a bar, get hammered, and pass out at their house, giving us someplace to stay.
 I laugh and look through my phone book.
-After scrolling with my thumb, I find a gal I worked with the previous summer that was working an internship in Boulder.
-I hit her up and she got super excited to show us around, score.
+After scrolling with my thumb, I found a gal I worked with the previous summer working an internship in Boulder.
+I hit her up, and she got excited to show us around, score.

 Well, we arrived in Boulder after a mere 18 hours in the car.
-We hug as I hadn’t seen her in a year.
-She showed up with two other fellas, and, within 30 minutes, told us she has to leave.
+We hugged as I hadn’t seen her in a year.
+She showed up with two other fellas and, within 30 minutes, told us she had to leave.
 Just like that, we never saw her again the entire trip.

-For a few minutes we awkwardly made small talk with these dudes, then they invited us back to ‘Sunday Funday’.
-As the rain came pouring down, one of the guys got a phone call saying his house was flooding.
-The entire party walked over to his house, and everything the guy owned is in two feet of water.
+We awkwardly made small talk with these dudes for a few minutes.
+Then they invited us back to ‘Sunday Funday’.
+As the rain poured, one of the guys got a phone call saying his house was flooding.
+The entire party walked over to his house, and everything the guy owned was in two feet of water.

 We quickly rolled up our pant legs and got to fishing out what we could salvage.
-The guy wasn’t even pissed, he just laughed and said, “What else is there to do?” as he opened another cold one and we got back to drinking.
+The guy wasn’t even pissed.
+He just laughed and said, “What else is there to do?” as he opened another cold one, and we returned to drinking.

-George walked around the party cleaning up every ‘fallen soldier,’ any can or glass with a little bit of alcohol left in it.
-George was double fisting who knows who’s left over adult beverages.
-Everyone was laughing and wondering who the hell this random red-headed guy is just yelling slurs challenging anyone to petty bets.
+George walked around the party cleaning up every ‘fallen soldier,’ any can or glass with a little alcohol left in it.
+George was double-fisting who knows who’s leftover adult beverages.
+Everyone was laughing and wondering who this random red-headed guy was, just yelling slurs and challenging anyone to petty bets.

 Just as he had proclaimed 12 hours ago, George eventually passed out in the corner.
-As we awoke the next day, and George was an instant legend.
+As we awoke the next day, George was an instant legend.
 The guys at the house took us to breakfast, and we made two new best friends for the next week.
-The following week was something out of a college drinking movie.
+The following week was something out of a college-drinking movie.

-The week ended, and we decided we better move on from Boulder before we have to call our parents to post bail.
+The week ended, and we decided we better move on from Boulder before we had to call our parents to post bail.

-The festival starts, and we didn’t know anyone.
+The festival started, and we didn’t know anyone.
 However, that did not last too long.
 The next day, George started using the skills I mentioned earlier.

 We went to the Lander Bar, and I started auctioning off George as an Irish arm wrestling champion.
-George got a few drinks in him as the hours grew, the crowd got larger.
+George got a few drinks in him as the hours grew and the crowd got larger.

-I stood on a picnic table announcing (mainly heckling) people as they arm wrestle all night.
-Climbers, locals, cowboys, Marines, local drunks – they were all in this circle yelling like it’s some underground chicken fight.
+I stood on a picnic table announcing (mainly heckling) people as they arm wrestled all night.
+Climbers, locals, cowboys, Marines, local drunks – they were all in this circle yelling like it was some underground chicken fight.
 George and I became known as the Kentucky Boys.

-At this point, you’re probably wondering where the embarrassment is part is in this story.
+At this point, you’re probably wondering where the embarrassment part is in this story.

 YOU DON’T KNOW HOW TO WHAT?!

-As the festival ended, we met up with our buddy Galin from college, who is a NOLS instructor.
+As the festival ended, we met up with our college buddy Galin, a NOLS instructor.
 We looked through the guidebook as we packed up for our adventure into The Winds.

 The guy was a damn mule, and his pack must have weighed 90 pounds.
 I chuckled along our 12-mile approach into the backcountry as I daintily hopped across the talus field, as George grunted and swore, wearing half a gear shop on his back.

-If you have never been into the Winds, it’s hard to explain how beautiful this place is.
-The Cirque of the towers is something crafted by the Gods.
+If you have never been to the Winds, it’s hard to explain how beautiful this place is.
+The Cirque of the Towers is something crafted by the Gods.
 The peaks towered above us as we slept.

 We awoke and racked up for our accent.
 It was an unbelievable 72 degrees and sunny.
-We talked about what we were going to bring; they tell me to be as light as possible.
+We talked about what we would bring; they told me to be as light as possible.
 I grabbed a jacket against their advice.
 Under the peak, I wrapped my shaking hands like amateur boxers’ first time in the ring.

-As we topped out the route, the laughing and cheering stopped suddenly as we were able to see beyond the mountains.
-The once blue skies turned black, the calm breeze turned to a shivering blast of wind.
+As we topped out the route, the laughing and cheering stopped suddenly as we could see beyond the mountains.
+The once blue skies turned black, and the calm breeze turned to a shivering blast of wind.

 We decided to grab a quick photo before we got off the mountain.
 We took our time and got our group photo.
 As soon as we decided to walk to our rap station, another crew behind us had just made it to the top and decided to set up his anchor on our rap station.
 So we were stuck unless we wanted to leave gear.

-I laughed, but the massive winds along with his serious demeanor quickly wiped the smirk off my face.
+I laughed, but the massive winds and his serious demeanor quickly wiped the smirk off my face.
 He tied the knot and threw our rope in the wind.
 He quickly rigged his ATC and zipped down the line.

 Galin yelled over the wind, “You’re next.”
-I stutter step as I look several hundred feet below where I cannot see George, only the lightning in the distance.
+I stutter as I look several hundred feet below, where I cannot see George, only the lightning in the distance.
 I yelled, “I don’t know how to rappel!”

 Galin interrogated, “YOU DON’T KNOW HOW TO WHAT?!”

-I looked him in the eyes and said, “I have never rappelled.”
+I looked him and said, “I have never rappelled.”

 He stood there dumbfounded as hail smacked his face.
 He asked when I thought it was a good idea to voice that I have never repelled.
 I shrugged my shoulders as he grabbed my harness as if I was some sad puppy.
 He took my ATC off my belay loop and hooked me into the rope.
 He placed my hand on the rope and said, “Don’t let go.”